dnsimple/dnsimple-support/content/articles/integrated-dns-provider-coredns.md

 </div>

 <info>
 The "Integrations" link in the navigation menu referenced in the video has been deprecated.
-After [linking](/articles/integrated-dns-providers#linking-an-integrated-dns-provider) CoreDNS to your DNSimple account as an Integrated DNS Provider, you can now use the "DNS Zone Providers" card in the DNS section of your domain's management page, to [add](/articles/integrated-dns-providers#adding-a-zone-to-an-integrated-dns-provider) or [remove](/articles/integrated-dns-providers#deleting-a-zone-from-an-integrated-dns-provider) CoreDNS configuration for a zone.
+After [linking](/articles/integrated-dns-providers#linking-an-integrated-dns-provider) CoreDNS to your DNSimple account as an Integrated DNS Provider, use the "DNS Zone Providers" card in the DNS section of your domain's management page to [add](/articles/integrated-dns-providers#adding-a-zone-to-an-integrated-dns-provider) or [remove](/articles/integrated-dns-providers#deleting-a-zone-from-an-integrated-dns-provider) CoreDNS configuration for a zone.
 </info>